kennydude/CoffeeDown/README.md

-# CoffeeDoc
+# CoffeeDown

-CoffeeDoc is a tool to help you document CoffeeScript
+CoffeeDown is a tool to help you document CoffeeScript

 This was written on a tight schedule so more information will follow soon.